FIFARenderZ/dom-to-image-even-with-more-feature/README.md

 **dom-to-image-even-more** is a library which can turn arbitrary DOM node into a vector (SVG) or raster (PNG or JPEG) image, written in JavaScript.

-This fork of [dom-to-image-more](https://github.com/1904labs/dom-to-image-more) which is in turn a fork of [dom-to-image by Anatolii Saienko (tsayen)](https://github.com/tsayen/dom-to-image) with some important fixes merged.
+This is a fork of [dom-to-image-more](https://github.com/1904labs/dom-to-image-more) which is in turn a fork of [dom-to-image by Anatolii Saienko (tsayen)](https://github.com/tsayen/dom-to-image) with some important fixes merged.
 We are eternally grateful for his starting point.

 Anatolii's version was based on [domvas by Paul Bakaus](https://github.com/pbakaus/domvas)